‘Instant Asset Write Off’ explained for your business

 What about Assets that are also used personally?

 If you buy an asset for your business that you also use personally, you can only write-off the equivalent percentage that is used for business purposes.
-As an example, if you were to buy a $30,000 van for your florist business, that 80% of the time was used for business purposes, and 20% of the time was being used for personal purposes, you would only be eligible to write off $24,000 (the 80% of the total asset cost).
+As an example, if you were to buy a $1500,000 piece of machinery for your business, that 80% of the time was used for business purposes, and 20% of the time was being used for personal purposes, you would only be eligible to write off $120,000 (the 80% of the total asset cost).

 Additional points to consider before rushing out to purchase Assets

 Assets must be ready to use: To be eligible to write off your new assets, they must be either installed and in-use, or purchased and ready for use in the same financial year as it was purchased.
 This means that you can’t claim the $30,000 Instant Asset Write Off for a purchase that was finalized in June 2018, but that won’t be installed or operation until September 2018, for example.

 How long will the Instant Asset Write Off be available?
 Initially launched in the 2015/16 financial year, the Federal Government has continued to extend the scheme on a year-by-year basis.

 There is no guarantee, however, that the Government will continue the scheme in the 2020/21 financial year, so this could be the final year of the increased $150,000 threshold before being reduced back to the original $1,000 cap.